 “I was thinking, ‘This is pretty cool,’” Teter said.
 “I was young and blown away.
 At that point I knew I would become a paratrooper.”

-The gift Teter received at the reunion led him to a military way of life, but he had other influences too, like his father, supervisor and fellow unit members.
+The gift Teter received at the reunion led him to a military way of life, but he had other influences too, like his father, his supervisor and his fellow unit members.

 “My father, taught me the value of goals,” said Teter, whose strong work ethic began at the early age of 16 in a print shop.